 The brand was established in Finland in the second half of the 1990s and has developed strongly in recent years.
-Today Finland accounts for about 10 percent of total brand sales and is Björn Borg’s third-largest market.
+Today Finland accounts for about 13 percent of total brand sales and is Björn Borg’s third largest market.
 Underwear is the dominant product area, although footwear, sports apparel and bags are sold as well.
-Distribution is mainly through around 460 external retailers, but there are also nine Björn Borg stores in Finland, four of which are factory outlets.
-Brand sales in Finland decreased by 19 percent during the year.
+Distribution is mainly through around 620 external retailers, but there are also nine Björn Borg stores in Finland, four of which are factory outlets.
+Brand sales in Finland increased 15 percent during the year.

 The brand was launched in the Norwegian market in the early 1990s.
-Norway today accounts for 6 percent of total brand sales.
-Products are sold through about 640 retailers around the country and in four Björn Borg stores.
+Norway today accounts for 5 percent of total brand sales.
+Products are sold through about 620 retailers around the country and in three Björn Borg stores.
 All product groups are represented in Norway.
-Brand sales in the Norwegian market rose 6 percent year-over-year.
+Brand sales in the Norwegian market decreased 21 percent year-over-year.

-Smaller markets include Belgium and the United Kingdom as well as a number of other markets such as Switzerland, the US, Slovenia, France and Canada.
+Smaller markets include England and a number of other markets such as Switzerland, the US, Slovenia, France and Canada.

 Björn Borg was established in England in 2006 through a launch at the department store Selfridges in London.
-In 2011 Björn Borg started its own operations together with a local partner after the previous distributor was terminated.
+In 2011, Björn Borg started its own operations together with a local partner after the previous distributor was terminated.
 Distribution has since been broadened to include several other well-known retailers such as Harrods, John Lewis and House of Fraser, at the same time that more categories have been added such as sports apparel.
-In addition to external retailers, Björn Borg has its own factory outlet in England, where brand sales decreased 14 percent in 2019 and accounted for 4 percent of total brand sales.
+In addition to external retailers, Björn Borg had its own factory outlet in England until September 2020, after which the store was closed.
+Brand sales in England decreased 27 percent in 2020 and accounted for 3 percent of total brand sales.

-Brand sales are decreasing in many smaller markets with the exceptions of Switzerland, Slovenia and France, where sales are on the rise.
-Björn Borg has chosen to focus more on what it considers its key markets, i.e., Northern Europe.
+Brand sales increased in many of the other smaller markets, with the exceptions of France and Italy, where sales declined.
+In total, other smaller markets increased 86 percent.
+Björn Borg has chosen to focus more on the markets it considers its key markets, i.e., Northern Europe.